Basic fighter maneuvers: Out-of-plane maneuvers

 Maneuvers are rarely performed in the strictly vertical or horizontal planes.
 Most turns contain some degree of "pitch" or "slice".
 During a turn in an oblique plane, a pitch turn occurs when the aircraft's nose points above the horizon, causing an increase in altitude.
 A slice turn happens when the nose points below the horizon, causing a decrease in altitude.
 The purpose is not only to make the aircraft harder for an enemy to track, but also to increase or decrease speed while maintaining energy.

 An out-of-plane maneuver enhances this effect, by diverting the fighter into a new plane of travel.
 Increasing the pitch or slice can quickly provide a change in speed, which can just as quickly be reversed by returning to the original plane of travel.
 Out-of-plane maneuvers are not only used to provide a reduction in turn radius, but also causes the fighter to fly a longer path in relation to the direction of travel.
 A maneuver such as a high Yo-Yo is used to slow closure and to bring the fighter into lag pursuit, while a low Yo-Yo is used to increase closure and to bring the fighter into lead pursuit.

 During an out-of-plane maneuver, the attacker's nose no longer points at the defender.
 Instead, the aircraft is rolled until its lift vector (an imaginary line running vertically from the center of the aircraft, perpendicular to its wings), is aligned either ahead of, directly at, or behind the defender, using roll rate instead of turn rate to set the proper pursuit curve.
 The aircraft's velocity vector (an imaginary line in the direction of motion) will be pulled in the direction of the lift vector.

 Displacement rolls

 A useful type of out-of-plane maneuver employed to decrease AOT are various barrel rolls called displacement rolls, in order to shift the aircraft laterally from its projected flight path onto a new flight path.
 By controlling the roll rate the pilot can control the degree of displacement.
 An attacker following a more maneuverable opponent may become stuck in lag pursuit (outside the defender's turn radius), unable to achieve a firing solution.
 By displacing the turn, the two aircraft's flight paths will eventually cross.
 The AOT will then decrease until the nose of the attacker's aircraft points momentarily at the defender, and then ahead of the defender.
-A displacement roll is a good tactic when ever a reduction in turn radius is needed, but a decrease in turn rate is allowed.
+A displacement roll is a good tactic whenever a reduction in turn radius is needed, but a decrease in turn rate is allowed.